Nair: Religion and ritual

 The primary deity of the Nairs is Bhagavati, who is the patron goddess of war and fertility.
 Central to all aspects of Nair life and revered as a kind and ferocious virgin mother, Bhagavati identifies with both Sanskritic and regional based aspects of worship.
 The goddess was worshipped in the temples of the royal Nair matrilineages and also the village Nair matrilineages.
 The idol would either be placed in the western side of the house or be placed in a room with other deities.
 The kalaris would also have an area for the worship of Kali, the warlike manifestation of Bhagavati.

 Serpent deities known as Nāga were revered by the Nairs, and these deities would be placed in a grove in the family property.
 The groves would portray a miniature forest made to resemble Patala, and could feature various types of idols.
 Naga worship was significant to the entire tharavad since, as Gough says, they "... could inflict or avert sickness in general but were especially believed to be responsible for the fertility or barrenness of tharavad women".
 Gough speculates that the Nagas were seen as phallic symbols representing the procreative powers of the ancestors.

 Nairs believed in spirits, which on some occasions they attempted to tame by performing various rituals.
 According to Panikkar, they believed in spirits such as Pretam, Bhutam and Pisachu.
-Pretam is the spirit of prematurely dead people; Bhutam, Panikkar says, "is seen generally in marshy districts and does not always hurt people unless they go very near him"; and Pisachu is spirit of bad air causing illnesses.
+Pretam is the spirit of prematurely dead people; Bhutam, Panikkar says, "is seen generally in marshy districts and does not always hurt people unless they go very near him"; and Pisachu is a spirit of bad air causing illnesses.
 Believing Pretam to be wandering around the place of death, they warned people to stay away from those areas between 9 am and 3 pm.
-They also believed in a comic elf called Kutti Chattan who would be prone to mischief.
-They believed in evil eye—that compliments from others had negative effect; they also believed that utterances of a person with kari nakku (black-tongue) had a similarly bad effect.
-They also believed koti from a poor man watching someone eating a delicious food will cause stomach-aches and dysentery.
+They also believed in a comic elf called Kuttichattan who would be prone to mischief.
+They believed in evil eye—that compliments from others had a negative effect; they also believed that utterances of a person with kari nakku (black-tongue) had a similarly bad effect.
+They also believed kothi from a poor man watching someone eating a delicious food will cause stomach-aches and dysentery.